Craig K. Manscill and Derek Mock, "Gifts of the Spirit," Religious Educator 6, no. 2 (2005): 69–84.

 Spiritual gifts from God are bestowed by God upon those “who are true followers of his Son” (Moroni 7:48).
 The following five points emphasize actions that members can do to increase the Spirit and accompanying spiritual gifts in their lives: Be believing.
 Be worthy.
 Be obedient.
 Serve diligently and selflessly.
 Be a wise steward.

-Be believing.
 The applicable power of belief is often underestimated, and the debilitating consequences of unbelief are similarly overlooked and, therefore, left unchecked.
 Also, the Savior realizes the power that belief in Him evokes in His followers.
 In the moment of a father’s desperation over the condition of his son possessed with a foul spirit, Jesus took the time to teach a powerful lesson to the disheartened and unbelieving, saying, “If thou canst believe, all things are possible to him that believeth“ (Mark 9:23).
 As the cornered faithful often do, the father humbly implored the Master to reinforce his road-wearied belief.

 Belief is the driving element behind faith, which is a composite of belief and action.
 When we develop a propensity toward actively applying belief, we unlock the doors through which the blessings of heaven pour.
 Having belief also encompasses another element: steadfastness (see 2 Nephi 31:20).
 True belief remains steady regardless of the circumstances that life presents; there is no flight risk with true belief.
 Though belief may be shaken, it will not break if its foundation is truly secured in the Lord Jesus Christ (see Helaman 5:12).